Pension

 • Uniform Police & Fire: 55

-• Minimum Service Required: 5 Years
+• Minimum Years of Service Required: 5

 Sick Leave Credit at Retirement